dotlang/language/README.md

 # Miscellaneous

+## dispose

+**Semantics**: This function is used to invalid a binding and release any memory or resources associated with it.

+**Syntax**: `dispose(x)`

+**Notes**

+1. You cannot use a variable after calling dispose on it.
+2. You can call dispose on any variable.
+3. Dispose function will properly handle any resource release like closing file or socket or ... .

 ## Exclusive resource

 **Semantics**: Represents a system resource (file, network socket, database connection, ...) which needs to have an exclusive owner and cannot be duplicated like normal values.